-What makes synthetics particularly tricky for law enforcement is that these products are usually sold legally.
-Marketed as completely different substances, only those who truly know the business they’re dealing with will know that the products aren’t what they’re said to be.
-Some of the common products that synthetics are legally sold as include:
+This makes synthetics particularly tricky for law enforcement because these products are usually sold legally.
+Marketed as entirely different substances, only those who truly know the business they’re dealing with will know that the products aren’t what they’re said to be.
+Some of the standard products that synthetics are legally sold as include:

 - Plant food